mixu/amdetective/readme.md

 console.log(amdetective(fs.readFileSync(process.argv[2]).toString()));
 ````

-Now, let's run it on a bunch of examples to see some output:
+Now, let's run it on a bunch of examples to see some output.
+You can also run this command on your own files to get more realistic examples.

 ## Definition Functions with Dependencies (simple.js)